Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Gather-Texture-2D-Node.md

 > [!NOTE]
 > When developing for platforms using the Metal graphics API, the `sample`, `sample_compare`, `gather`, and `gather_compare` intrinsics use an integer (int2) `offset` argument when sampling or gathering from a 2D texture.
 This value is applied to texture coordinates before looking up each pixel, and must be in the range of `-8` to `+7`.
 Otherwise, the Metal API clamps the `offset` value.

 The pixels that the Gather Texture 2D samples are always from the top mip level of the texture, from a 2×2 block of pixels around the sample point.
-Rather than blending the 2×2 sample, it returns the sampled pixels in the following order:
+Rather than blending the 2×2 sample, it returns the sampled pixels in counter-clockwise order, starting with the sample to the lower left of the query location:

 ![An image showing 4 quadrants, numbered 1 to 4, to indicate the order that the Gather Texture 2D node collects its samples: (-,+), (+,+), (-,+), (-,-).](images/sg-gather-texture-2d-node-sample-order.png)